Join the Fight

-Cancer is the leading cause of death by disease for children ages 1 to 19 in the U.S. In fact, despite major treatment advances over the past 50 years, it is responsible for more deaths than all other diseases combined.
+Cancer is the leading cause of disease-related death among children in the U.S. In fact, despite major treatment advances over the past five decades, it is responsible for more child deaths than all other diseases combined.
 Each September, Childhood Cancer Awareness Month shines a light on this devastating disease.

 About Childhood Cancer Awareness Month